 Deliberately styled as what I usually refer to a “tactical office watch,” the I.N.O.X. series has traditionally featured a fairly legible dial and this new specimen is not an exception here.
 Even though the hour and minute hands are treated with something that resembles black chrome, the watch is perfectly legible while still staying as cool as a loaded Glock.

-The red secondary chapter ring with a military-style 13-24 hour Arabic numerals that was etched or applied in some other way on the sapphire crystal was probably added to make the stealthy black timepiece look even more ‘tactical’.
+The red secondary chapter ring with a military-style 13-24 hour Arabic numerals that were etched or applied in some other way on the sapphire crystal was probably added to make the stealthy black timepiece look even more ‘tactical’.
 From where I stand, the design element is superfluous, but I can’t say that it seriously detracts from the gadget’s ominous charm: it just needs to be visually supported by some other element on the dial itself.
 And, no: the central seconds hand of the same color doesn’t help much in this respect.

 While we are at that, the secondary chapter ring on the bezel flange with its 1/3rd of a second scale, too, looks unnecessary here and, since the seconds hand can only measure time in one-second increments, serves exclusively decorative purpose providing the dial with extra visual depth and giving your eyes something to look at.